 **18 year old boys are eligible to participate** CLICK HERE for complete Arizona qualifying criteria.

-The 2019 Junior America’s Cup will be held July 21-25 at Blackhawk Golf Club, Edmonton, in Alberta, Canada.
+The 2020 Junior America’s Cup will be held July 26-30 at Genoa Lakes Golf Club, Genoa, Nevada.

 The Junior America’s Cup first started in 1959.
 The original JAC started as matches between the Mexican, Alberta and the Southern California Junior Golf Associations with each association hosting every 3 years.